 The second step of an escalation policy will not appear on your on-call calendar nor can overrides be scheduled for these shifts.
 If your company treats secondary on-call as ‘on-call,’ here’s a tip to get VictorOps to surface secondary in the on-call calendar and enable scheduled overrides for these responsibilities.

 - Create a secondary escalation policy in your team for users who will be backup (i.e., on-call for the second step).
 This policy will have one step immediately notifying the rotation you have designated for backup users.

 - In the second step of your Primary Policy, select the Execute Policy action, and reference the Secondary Policy.

 Tip 4: Schedule an Override for a Single Escalation Policy

 Scheduled Overrides are on an Escalation Policy basis, and you may request coverage for a single policy.
-When you schedule an override, VictorOps will centralize and surface all the policies that would result in a page to you directly.
+When you schedule an override, Splunk On-Call will centralize and surface all the policies that would result in a page to you directly.
 If you don’t require coverage for a particular policy, simply don’t assign anyone to cover that specific policy, or assign it to yourself (original user) and VictorOps will continue to alert you.